-This is not to say that players of the game won’t be physically taxed, but it does indicate that you Trusted SourceFitness for Table Tennis Physical fitness is more important at the higher levels of competition in table tennis / ping pong. www.topendsports.com The modern game of table tennis is dominated on the global stage by the Chinese, but who invented table tennis, and where did the game originate.
+This is not to say that players of the game won’t be physically taxed, but it does indicate that you don’t need to be capable of running a half-marathon to stay competitive.
+Trusted SourceFitness for Table Tennis Physical fitness is more important at the higher levels of competition in table tennis / ping pong. www.topendsports.com The modern game of table tennis is dominated on the global stage by the Chinese, but who invented table tennis, and where did the game originate.

 These questions would be answered within this article along with information that could benefit beginners to the sport.

 The exact year that the game began cannot be stated with certainty, but it is estimated to have gained popularity in late 19th century England.
 Reports also claim that some versions of the game were being played by British officers stationed in India at around the same period.
 Though both claims link the roots of table tennis history to two different continents of the world, one thing is certain: table tennis origins are British.

 As we stated earlier, the names ping-pong and table tennis are often used interchangeably by many players of the game and strangers to the game alike.
 However, are they truly the same thing?

 Well, they were the same thing up until 2011, but now they are distinctly different sports or games.
 They still have many similarities and use similar equipment during play, but they differ in their rules, which is the soul of a game.
 The intricacies of both games are compared usually for those interested in learning more.